-Our user-friendly electronic manuscript submission and peer review system allows you to submit your manuscript online securely, conveniently, and instantly.
-Authors can track the progress of their manuscripts from submission to publication.
-Assistance is available via e-mail if needed.
+We encourage you to submit your manuscript if it fits within the scope of The Journal of Clinical Psychiatry.
+Acceptance is contingent on favorable peer review.
+Our user-friendly electronic manuscript submission and peer-review system allows you to submit your manuscript online securely, conveniently, and instantly.
+The system will request that new authors register for an account; authors who have previously submitted should use their previous account login information.
+Authors can track the progress of their manuscripts from submission to final decision.
+Assistance is available via email if needed.

 The Journal of Clinical Psychiatry is the official journal of the American Society of Clinical Psychopharmacology.
 The ASCP was founded in 1992, and its membership includes clinicians and researchers who study the use of pharmacology in clinical practice.

 Include the following in the manuscript, prior to submission:

 Include permissions from the source for the following:

 At the time of manuscript submission or revision, the journal must have received a separate, completed Author Form from each individual author.

 The Journal of Clinical Psychiatry (JCP): http://www.psychiatrist.com/documents/ authorform.pdf

 By signing the Author Form, the bylined author